What is Eta?

 For four decades, the armed organisation Eta has waged a bloody campaign for independence for the seven regions in northern Spain and south-west France that Basque separatists claim as their own.

-On 5 September 2010, it announced a decision not to carry out further attacks.
-In January 2011, it declared a permanent and "internationally verifiable" ceasefire.
+Its announcement followed a decision on 5 September 2010 not to carry out further attacks.
+In January 2011, it declared a permanent and "internationally verifiable" ceasefire but refused to disarm.

-The group had declared at least two ceasefires before, but abandoned them both.
+The group - which killed more than 800 people and wounded thousands in more than 40 years of violence - aimed at Basque independence.
+It had declared at least two ceasefires before, but abandoned them both.

 Euskadi Ta Azkatasuna, Eta, whose name stands for Basque Homeland and Freedom, first emerged in the 1960s as a student resistance movement bitterly opposed to General Franco's repressive military dictatorship.